Actindo-AG/Documentation/PIM/UserInterface/03h_Settings.md

 - [ADD]
   Click this button to create a tax class.
 The *Create tax zone* window is displayed.

-The table displays all tax zones.
+The list displays all tax zones.
 All fields are read-only.

 - *Name*
   Tax zone name.